How to Quit Drinking: A Research-Grounded Practical Guide

 - Drink plenty of water and eat regularly — your body is working hard

-- If you were prescribed a benzodiazepine for withdrawal, do not drive
+- Avoid driving if you have been prescribed a benzodiazepine for withdrawal

-- If physical symptoms are severe — confusion, fever, hallucinations, seizures — go to an emergency department immediately
+- If physical symptoms are severe (shaking, confusion, fever, hallucinations) — get medical care immediately

 First 30 Days

-- Avoid high-risk environments when possible (bars, certain social situations)
+- Avoid high-risk environments (bars, certain social situations) while your defenses are still building

 - If you haven't yet talked to a doctor about medication, now is a good time